-The MacKay Guardian™ Multi Elite in Pay by Space mode
+The MacKay TANGO™ and MacKay Guardian™ Multi Elite in Pay by Space mode

 Pay by Space:In this mode, a customer enters a space number into the meter corresponding to the location of their parked vehicle, and then makes payment appropriate to their desired parking time.
-The space manager in the Multi Elite or in a remote space manager server keeps track of paid and expired spaces.
+The space manager in the remote space manager server keeps track of paid and expired spaces.
 There is no need to return to one’s vehicle.
-The only physical difference with this configuration is the addition of a numeric keypad under the 4 button keypad to allow the user to type in a space number.
+The only physical difference with this configuration is the addition of either a numeric keypad or an alphanumeric keypad to allow the user to type in a space number.
 This keypad can be added or blocked if the customer wants the flexibility to switch from pay by space to pay and display.

 The MacKay multi-space equipment supports three levels of pay by space operation.
 Stand-alone pay by space, Local area pay by space and Wide area pay by space.
 The main differences between the three levels are the enforcement options support, where the “space manager” is located, the size or number of machines associated with a given “network” of machines, and finally the distance or remoteness of each machine from the space manager.